Frequently Asked Questions

-With a pre-paid legal plan, instead of paying a lawyer by the hour, you pay a small monthly fee (starting at $29.95/mo.) and get a variety of legal services.
+With a pre-paid legal plan, instead of paying a lawyer by the hour, you pay a small fee (starting at $24.95/month for personal and $49/month for small business) and get a variety of legal services.
 Services like consultation with a lawyer, document and contract review, debt collection letters and defense at trial are standard benefits.

 Can I cancel the legal plan?